-When To Sow Seeds In Fall (or Winter)
+Timing Your Planting: When To Sow Seeds

 In climates with cold or freezing winters, wait until November or early December to sow the seeds.
-You want to have many freezing nights to have cooled the soil sufficiently so that your seeds don't sprout prematurely.
-Or wait until a big snow is predicted and scatter the seed before the snow flies.
+You want to have several hard frosts and freezing nights, so that the soil cools sufficiently to well below 55 degrees, so that your seeds don't sprout prematurely.
+Or, wait until a big snow is predicted, and scatter the seed before the snow flies.

-Identify the Correct Wildflower Planting Time for Your Area
+Identify The Correct Wildflower Planting Time for Your Area

-Fall Planting Wildflower Seed in Warmer Climates
+Planting in Warmer Climates

 In warmer climates, you can take advantage of the rainy season for sowing wildflowers in fall.
 Your seed will germinate during the most optimal temperatures, rather than the often-times challenging high temperatures of very warm spring or early summer.
 If you live in a warm climate that still experiences frosts, you'll want to time your planting to be about 60-90 days before the first frost arrives, so your perennial wildflower establish strong root systems before frost.
 In warm climates, you can also 'winter sow' your wildflowers in January or February, taking advantage of the natural precipitation.
 Seeds will typically germinate about 2-4 weeks after planting.

-The Keys to Seeding Success are:
+The Keys To Seeding Success

 Know your limitations.
-Be realistic as to what you can afford in terms of time, energy and money.
+Be realistic as to what you can afford in terms of time, energy, and money.
 A realistic appraisal may lead you to an incremental approach, planting in stages over several seasons.

-Prepare the area to be seeded to reduce weed competition.
+- Prepare the area to be seeded to reduce weed competition.

 Working the soil to greatly reduce weed competition is key to success.
 And this will take time.
 Seeding a big field is not a weekend project.

-Being willing to put in the time and effort to control weeds:
+- Being willing to put in the time and effort to control weeds:

 After the seeds have germinated, weed control is the work that will help to establish your new planting.

-Choose the right time of year for your region to sow the seeds:
+- Choose the right time of year for your region to sow the seeds:

 Fall, just before the rainy season, is the best time for sowing seeds in the desert southwest.
 In areas that get snowfall, winter seeding can give seeds a leg up in spring.
 In all areas, you can seed in spring, just as long as the chance for frost has passed.

-Select Plant Species That Are Regionally Appropriate
+- Select Plant Species That Are Regionally Appropriate

-Use quality seeds of plant species that are well acclimated to your region, climate and soil type.
+Use quality seeds of plant species that are well acclimated to your region, climate, and soil type.
 This will greatly enhance the long-term beauty of your seeding efforts.

-Understand Your Planting Site
+6 Steps To Understanding Your Planting Site

 It's essential that you know at least a few basic details of your plant site.

-Determine your soil type.
+- Determine your soil type.
 It is especially important to know if you have clay or sandy soil.
 Other soil types are generally suitable for wide range of species.
 But clay and sandy soils will necessitate choosing wildflower species that prefer them.

-Find out if there is a slope to your property and know the direction of the slope.
-A north-facing slope will have colder soils that a south facing slope and may require a different seed mix in very cold climates.
+- Find out if there is a slope to your property and know the direction of the slope.
+A north-facing slope will have colder soils that a south-facing slope and may require a different seed mix in very cold climates.

 - Smothering: This can be done one of two ways.
 If you want to improve soil quality or bring life back to compacted or damaged soils, covering the area with corrugated cardboard and newspaper.
 Then bury with a 6-to-8-inch layer of fine-textured wood chips or compost.
 Water every couple of weeks in hot dry weather.
 And in 4 to 8 months, all the weeds/lawn grass will be dead and the area ready to rototill.
 Alternately, you can cover the area with heavyweight tarps to create dark, moist conditions that will kill and rot the weeds/lawn grass.
 Note that this will not greatly improve the soil's tilth and nutrient content.